chrislusf/teeproxy/README.md

 #### Configuring timeouts ####
 It's also possible to configure the timeout to both systems
-*  -prod-timeout int: timeout in seconds for production traffic (default 3)
+*  -a.timeout int: timeout in seconds for production traffic (default 3)
-*  -alternate-timeout int: timeout in seconds for alternate site traffic (default 1)
+*  -b.timeout int: timeout in seconds for alternate site traffic (default 1)